rklymentiev/py-for-neuro/slides/chapter1_02_comparisons.md

 | x & y | if x is False, then x, else y |
 | not x | if x is False, then True, else False |

 Notes: This might seems confusing at first, but that's important to keep in mind when dealing with multiple comparisons.
-Imagine you want to get only Males who are older than 45 years for your data analysis.
+Imagine you want to select only males who are older than 45 years for your data analysis.
 Your code would look something like that:

 ```python
 (sex == "Male") & (age > 45)